 FTA has developed a successor to its 2018 STAR Plan (hereinafter referred to as STAR Plan 1.0) that details FTA's intended transit bus automation work through 2028.
 This new five-year plan (hereinafter referred to as STAR Plan 2.0) establishes a research and demonstration framework to move the transit industry forward (see Figure 1 for an overview of the research roadmap).
-Key components of the research plan include conducting enabling research on safe, equitable, and effective transit automation deployments; demonstrating nearly-market-ready prototype technologies in real-world settings; and learning from and sharing knowledge with the transit stakeholder community.
+Key components of the research plan include conducting enabling research on automated transit buses; demonstrating nearly-market-ready prototype technologies in real-world settings; and learning from and sharing knowledge with the transit stakeholder community.